react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

       - `destructive`: Whether the menu item is styled as destructive.
       - `hidden`: Whether the menu item is hidden.
       - `keepsMenuPresented`: Whether to keep the menu open after selecting this item.
 Defaults to `false`.
       - `discoverabilityLabel`: An elaborated title that explains the purpose of the action.
+On iOS, the system displays this title in the discoverability heads-up display (HUD).
+If this is not set, the HUD displays the label property.

     - `submenu`: An object with the following properties:
       - `type`: Must be `submenu`.